Transvaginal Mesh Lawsuits

-More than 100,000 transvaginal mesh lawsuits alleged the implants caused complications including pain, bleeding, infection, organ perforation and autoimmune problems.
-So far, one of the largest settlements was about $830 million for 20,000 cases.
-More than 20,000 lawsuits are still pending.
+More than 108,000 lawsuits have alleged that transvaginal mesh causes complications including pain, bleeding, infection, organ perforation and autoimmune problems.
+One of the largest transvaginal mesh settlements to date was $830 million for 20,000 cases.
+As of November 2022, the MDL has been closed.

-Thousands of women who received transvaginal mesh implants to treat a conditions called pelvic organ prolapse (POP) and stress urinary incontinence (SUI) claim they weren’t warned that the devices could cause severe pain, organ damage and other complications.
+Thousands of women who received transvaginal mesh implants to treat conditions called pelvic organ prolapse and stress urinary incontinence say that they suffered severe pain, organ damage and other complications because of the devices.

 Since 2012, women who have sued companies over transvaginal mesh have won at least 20 verdicts in state and federal courts totaling around $300 million.
 By March 2017, multiple companies had settled thousands of claims for millions.

-At one time there were about 100,000 lawsuits pending in federal court before Judge Joseph R. Goodwin in West Virginia.
+At one time there were over 100,000 lawsuits pending in federal court before U.S. District Judge Joseph R. Goodwin in West Virginia.
 Many have settled, gone to trial or have been dismissed.
-But as of May 2018, more than 21,700 lawsuits were still awaiting some kind of action.

 In 2016, the judge overseeing the MDL asked the judicial panel to stop adding cases to the ObTape MDL.
 He said the MDL had received too many lawsuits that did not have enough evidence to stand up in court and cases that had missed the time limit for filing a lawsuit.